Vprince099/ZANDVE/README.md

 # UPDATE 3/23/2023

-I am startuing to load the files  and create the BOM.
+I am starting to load the files  and create the BOM.
 This is not a simple proces so bare with me as parts will be loaded in sections.

 ## Purpose
 This is a placeholder for uploading the projects I am working on